dart-lang/language/working/1426-extension-types/feature-specification.md

 We say that the static type of said variable, parameter, etc. _is the extension type_ `Ext<S1, ..
 Sk>`, and that its static type _is an extension type_.

+A compile-time error occurs if an extension type is used as a superinterface of a class or mixin, or if an extension type is used to derive a mixin.

+*So `class C extends E1 with E2 implements E3 {}` has three errors if `E1`,
+`E2`, and `E3` are extension types, and `mixin M on E1 implements E2 {}`
+has two errors.*

 If `e` is an expression whose static type is the extension type
 <code>Ext<S<sub>1</sub>, ..
 S<sub>k</sub>></code>,